-Juliana Borrero Echeverry is a writer, translator, performer when she grows up, cabaret artist in desire.
-Incendiary sometimes, others mystical, then a frightened girl all over again.
+Juliana Borrero Echeverry is a writer, translator, and performer.
+When she grows up, she is an aspiring cabaret artist.
+Sometimes incendiary, at others mystical, then a frightened girl all over again.
 Colombian, resident in Tunja.
-B.A in Literature, M.A in Embodiment studies at Goddard College USA and a partial one in Live arts at Universidad Nacional de Colombia.
+B.A in Literature, M.A in Embodiment studies at Goddard College USA and a partial one in Live Arts at Universidad Nacional de Colombia.
 Literature is a suit that stopped fitting a long time ago.
-My work: stretching, unfolding, unknotting, and shredding the text.
+Her work: stretching, unfolding, unknotting, and shredding the text.

 I write from the end of the world because I cannot stand it any longer.
 I write from the end of literature.
 Tired of its hermeticism, its promises of coherence, its ego, its obsession for the finished work.
 Tired of its deafness to other arts, I write from contamination.
 I make writing that sings and dances and crossdresses and still insists on being called literature.
 I write from the fatigue of discourses and their failure to do something for the sick world in which I live.
 I recycle, I sample, I make holes in language.
 I build a text birthed from the fine bitch of literature and all the other stray dogs I can find.
 I write from the body.
 I mutate when I write.
 I use language to make secret operations.
 I write like doing witchcraft.
 I write a book called “Las extraterrestres” and I pray every night that they will make themselves present and show me the way.